bhowmikp/AWS-certification-notes/associateArchitect/architectAssociate.md

         - instances that you can 'lose' at any point of time if your max price is less than the current spot price
         - useful for workloads that are resilient to failure: batch jobs, data analysis, any distributed workloads.
 Bad for critical jobs
         - steps to terminate spot instances: cancel spot request and then terminate the instances
+    - spot block instances: reserve a spot on EC2 instances for a specified duration (1-6 hours) without interruption
     - dedicated hosts: book an entire physical server, control instance placement
         - helps with compliance requirements and reduce costs by allowing you to use your existing server-bound software licenses
         - more expensive. require 3 year reservation period